mmaask/mdn/plugins/modenapaymentgateway/readme.txt

 = 2.6.1 =
 * Bugfixes

+= 2.7.0 =
+* Added Business Credit option for merchants

 = 3.0.0 =
 * Added Business Credit option for merchants
-* Added Itella Parchel Machine support
+* Added Itella Smartpost support

 == Support ==
 More information about Modena products can be found on our website [website](https://www.modena.ee)